One of your most valuable memories of your travels are your photos and videos.

 When it comes to backing up your photos, there are many different ways to do so.
 Some are more suited for traveling through certain areas while others are simply not an option.
 More on that later in this post!

-How to organize your travel photos
+How to organize your hard drive for travel photos

 Before you can even think about backing up your photos you have to come up with an organization system.
 Those who know me might think I’m anything but organized (I lose everything all the time), but when it comes to my photos, I have got it down!